 - Medical or health conditions – which may slow down a child’s progress or involves treatment which effects their education or well-being.

 The school welcomes parents in contacting teachers to discuss any concerns they may have over their child’s progress.
 Often, through these types of conversations, areas of concerns are identified.
-However it is worth noting that children will always make progress at different speeds and in different ways and that is dictated to by how they learn best.
+However it is worth noting that children will always make progress at different speeds, and in different ways.
 Teachers take this into account when they teach their lessons or organise their classroom.
 Children who might be experiencing slower than usual progress, or are having difficulties, may be given help through this planning to ensure they succeed.
-Please never assume, that just because your child is making slower than expected progress, or if the teachers are providing a different type of activity or support, that your child has an SEND.
-It might just be they are experiencing a difficult barrier and the teacher is using their experience and expertise to help your child meet that target.
+Please never assume, that just because your child is making slower than expected progress, or if teachers are providing a different type of activity or support, that your child has an SEND need.
+It might just be they are experiencing a barrier and the teacher is using their experience and expertise to help your child meet that target.

 It is the school’s aim to always ensure that any child identified as struggling should be supported.
 It is only when that support is not having the success the school and family would expect, then further conversations should be held about the next step.

-The school’s SENCO (Special Educational Needs Co-ordinator) is Mr Colin Taylor, who can be contacted below:
+The school’s SENCO (Special Educational Needs Co-ordinator) is Mrs Rebecca Simmonds, who can be contacted via the school office:

 Telephone: 01303 813276

 Our school works to support speech, language and communication with support from our NHS link speech & language therapist Christina Eakins as well as specialist teachers.
 Your child may come into contact with Christina within their classroom or around school.
 The SENCo Rebecca Simmonds will have regular meetings with Christina to discuss our school’s provision.

 If you have any concerns about your child’s speech, language or communication skills, please speak to your child’s class teacher in the first instance.